Snapmaker/Luban/CONTRIBUTING.md

 When you run `git push`, our git hook will call eslint to run a lint over source code automatically.
 6. Run all tests to ensure that all tests pass.
 7. Commit your changes using a descriptive commit message that follows [our commit message guidelines](#commit).
-We also have a git hook script to help you writing conventional commit message.
+We also have a git hook script to check your commit message, for convenience you can just type `npm run commit` to use [Commitizen's CLI tool](https://github.com/commitizen/cz-cli) to help you write commit messages.

     ```
+    npm run commit
+    ```
+    Or

+    ```
-    git commit -a
+    git commit
     ```

 8. Push your branch to Github:

     ```